<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What to Know About VA Loan Closing Costs

-The VA home loan is favorable among military homebuyers because there's no down payment requirement, and it offers competitive interest rates.
-But just like their civilian counterparts, those using the VA to finance must factor in closing costs.
+The VA home loan is favorable among military homebuyers because there's no down payment requirement and it offers competitive interest rates.
+But like their civilian counterparts, those using the VA to finance must factor in closing costs.

-But what do VA loan closing costs look like?
+But what do VA loan closing costs look like, and what happens at closing?
 Here's everything you need to know, plus some tips for reducing expenses.

 What Are VA Loan Closing Costs?

-These differences often make closing costs for VA loans less than those of conventional loans, yet another benefit for military home buyers using this type of financing.
+These differences often make VA home loan closing costs less than those of conventional loans, yet another benefit for military home buyers using this type of financing.

 american flag patch with wooden key and words VA loanPhoto from iStock.com/designer491